 Are these repairs covered under the Load Rite Two Year Coupler to Taillight warranty?
 Generally, no. These are considered wear, or normal maintenance, items.
 A boat trailer is one of the most highly stressed pieces of equipment you will ever employ.
 When was the last time you regularly parked your tow vehicle in a deep puddle?

 Back to top.
-What size bearings are on my trailer? trailers should have one of three bearing sizes: 1.06” x 1.38” All 5 bolt hubs on trailers with brakes or capacity over 2,700 pounds.
+What size bearings are on my trailer?
+Ttrailers should have one of three bearing sizes: 1.06” x 1.38” All 5 bolt hubs on trailers with brakes or capacity over 2,700 pounds.
 1.25” x 1.75” 6 bolt hubs

-_____________8 bolt hubs.
+_____________8 bolt hubs

 See our online Parts Catalog for bearing numbers and interchanges.